 Stop, collaborate and listen to a world full of music by comparing the best music streaming services in Australia.

-It hasn't always been so simple though.
-The early days of the internet offered people a way to access songs both en masse and for free, and the music industry found itself fighting tooth and nail to maintain the market it had.
-Even now, the prevalence of streaming services does little to help artists carve out a living, with royalties from streaming services notoriously low for the artists.
+It hasn't always been so simple, though.
+The early days of the Internet offered people a way to access songs both en masse and for free, and the music industry found itself fighting tooth and nail to maintain the market it had.
+Even now, the prevalence of streaming services does little to help artists carve out a living, with royalties from streaming notoriously low for the artists.

 There's also the debate around quality, with streaming files (and digital music generally) encoded at a significantly lower quality than CDs.
 The Tidal service actually launched on the premise of both paying artists more and offering superior audio quality.

 Not every music streaming platform offers the exact same service.
 Like video streaming, many offer a subscription service with a monthly fee granting access to millions of tracks.
 Others operate more as a digital radio service, offering custom playlists curated to your personal tastes.
-Others rely on the purchase to own structure the music industry was built on.
-We've listed out all the services available in Australia to compare in the table below.
+Others rely on the purchase-to-own structure the music industry was built on.
+We've listed all the services available in Australia to compare in the table below.

 Compare Australian music streaming services

 |3 months for 99¢||Over 30 million||Free: 96-160 kbps | Premium: 320 kbps||$11.99 (single)|

 |30 days||Over 40 million||Normal: 96kbps | High 320kbps | HiFi 1411kbps FLAC||$11.99 (single)|